CtrlK

 Trigger Term Quality

-Includes relevant technical keywords like 'RTSP', 'ONVIF', 'frames', and 'clips' that users familiar with IP cameras would use, but misses common variations like 'IP camera', 'security camera', 'video stream', 'snapshot', or 'surveillance'.
+Includes relevant technical keywords like 'RTSP', 'ONVIF', 'frames', 'clips', and 'cameras', but misses common user variations like 'IP camera', 'security camera', 'video stream', 'snapshot', 'recording', or 'surveillance'.

 2 / 3